couchbasecloud/terraform-provider-couchbase-capella/examples/flush_bucket/README.md

 In this example, we are going to do the following.

-1. CREATE: Create a new flush bucket resource as shown in the flush_bucket.tf file.
-There is no corresponding Capella resource.
+1. CREATE: Create a new flush bucket and a new bucket resources as shown in the flush_bucket.tf and create_bucket.tf files respectively.
+There is no corresponding Capella resource for flush bucket.
 2. UPDATE: Does nothing due to flush bucket resource consisting entirely of id's.
+Will only update the bucket resource.
+To re-execute the flush bucket call you will need to re-create the flush bucket terraform resource.
-3. DELETE: Delete the flush bucket resource from terraform state.
+3. DELETE: Delete the flush bucket and bucket resources from terraform state.

 ## CREATE
 ### View the plan for the resources that Terraform will create